apache/datafusion-comet/docs/source/contributor-guide/plugin_overview.md

 under the License.
 -->

-# Comet Plugin Overview
+# Comet Plugin Architecture

+## Comet SQL Plugin

 The entry point to Comet is the `org.apache.spark.CometPlugin` class, which can be registered with Spark by adding the following setting to the Spark configuration when launching `spark-shell` or `spark-submit`:

 ```
 --conf spark.plugins=org.apache.spark.CometPlugin
 ```

 On initialization, this class registers two physical plan optimization rules with Spark: `CometScanRule` and `CometExecRule`.
-These rules run whenever a query stage is being planned.
+These rules run whenever a query stage is being planned during Adaptive Query Execution.

 ## CometScanRule